The conference for marketers ready to win in 2026

 On paper, HTTPS is slower than HTTP because of the added security features.
 However, having HTTPS is the prerequisite for using the latest security and web performance technology.

-In other words, besides security, HTTPS also enables your website to improve its page speed when you use protocols like TLS 1.3 and HTTP/2.
-And apart from better user experience, Google considers page speed as a lightweight ranking factor similar to HTTPS:
+In other words, besides security, HTTPS also enables your website to improve its page speed when you use protocols like TLS 1.3, HTTP/2, and HTTP/3.

 This depends on your scenario.